What Donald Trump’s list of ‘underreported’ terror attacks omits

 The underreported parts of the “underreported” list

-The list is focused on attacks committed by Islamic extremists and those who have pledged their allegiance to groups deemed terrorist organizations, while ignoring violence carried out by extremists of other ideologies.
+The list is focused on attacks committed by Islamist extremists and those who have pledged their allegiance to groups deemed terrorist organizations, while ignoring violence carried out by extremists of other ideologies.

 There’s no mention, for instance, of a white gunman’s June 2015 attack on a black church in South Carolina, which killed nine worshipers.
 Gunman Dylann Roof — who wrote a twisted manifesto detailing his hatred of black people before the attack — was convicted of hate crimes and murder in late 2016.